stasp44/zooz_rest_service/README.md

 + current version allows to get a list of payment charges by filters.
  + ### available filters
     * createdDate - get the transaction that occur on the specific date(use UNIX timestamp)
-    * customerId - get the transactions for specific user
+    * customerId - get the transactions for a specific user
     * limitTransactions - limit number of transactions(default value is 10)

-     *you can use several filters in the same request use ';' for delimiter
+     *you can use several filters in the same request.
+Use ';' for delimiter

 Configuration Files
 ==================